censorship-no-archive/ceno1/ceno-client/portal/README.md

 |   \---en.json = The original, English key-value string pairs Transifex can handle.
 ```

+All of the code relevant to serving the Portal from the CENO Client is located in `ceno-client/src/portal.go`.

 ## Prerequisites

 Building the CENO Client requires [Golang 1.5.1](https://golang.org/dl/) (and hopefully later versions will work